WHAT IS THE CAC?

 - Help a parent find his/her voice and become more informed and empowered.

-Working in conjunction with SELPA and member school districts, the CAC provides parents with the opportunity to attend professional presentations on topics and strategies such as:
+Working in conjunction with SELPA and member school districts, the CAC provides parents with the opportunity to attend professional presentations at no cost on topics and strategies such as:

 - Helping your child in academic, social, and life skills situations at home and at school